 Always fill the fresh water tank at an approved potable water filling facility or a known purified drinking water source.
 The tank is filled through the City Water Connection (Fresh Water Inlet) located inside the water service center.

-The Fresh Water valve (located in the water service center) routes the water from the city water hose to the fresh water tank for filling.
+The Fresh Water valve routes the water from the city water hose to the fresh water tank for filling.

-1. Attach hose from a city water faucet to the Fresh Water Inlet.
+1. Attach hose to the Fresh Water Inlet.